ZECHEESELORD/buh/docs/fulcrum-item-engine-spec.md

 - Tooltips are rendered via a **lore component pipeline**, allowing rich, per‑player views.
 - Vanilla items are automatically wrapped so they participate in the same pipeline.
 - The server view of an item remains clean; complex lore is rendered at packet time.
+- Stage one skips sockets and gemming; abilities stay in.

 Core principles: